-The AAMC represents all 141 accredited U.S. and 17 accredited Canadian medical schools; approximately 400 major teaching hospitals and health systems, including 51 Department of Veterans Affairs medical centers; and nearly 90 academic and scientific societies.
+The AAMC represents all 145 accredited U.S. and 17 accredited Canadian medical schools; nearly 400 major teaching hospitals and health systems, including 51 Department of Veterans Affairs medical centers; and more than 80 academic societies.

 What Do Staff Say About Working Here?

 “My favorite thing about working at the AAMC has always been our healthy balance between work life and professional improvement....Managers are very encouraging of both.”

 “The best thing is the people....We have representation from continents, languages, religions, orientations, everything.
 It’s amazing the kind of diversity we have.
 And the sense of community.
 AAMC people genuinely care about each other....I just love the people here.”

 The AAMC is an equal opportunity, affirmative action employer.
 The AAMC is committed to the policy of an equal employment opportunity in recruitment, hiring, career advancement, and all other personnel practices.
 The AAMC will not discriminate on the basis of race, color, religion, national origin, age, sex, disability, veteran status, or sexual orientation.